 The bunkerless 12th is a simply stunning hole and worthy of special metnion.
 A drive down the right side of the fairway at this uphill hole is required in order to get a glimpse of the green and anything left off the tee will result in a blind second shot to a two-tiered green located beyond a large swale.

 The lone par five on the inward half is the 13th and this is also a fabulous hole which really comes alive as you near the long narrow green.
-A drive over the 'play it as it lies' bridle path will set up the chance of reaching the green in two otherwise you are faced with a tight lay-up with gorse beckoning for the wayward.
+A drive over a bridle path will set up the chance of reaching the green in two otherwise you are faced with a tight lay-up with gorse beckoning for the wayward.
 The green breaks considerable from left to right but this isn't always visible to the naked eye at first glance.

-Both the 14th and 17th are par threes played to plateau greens where only a well-executed shot will leave a putt for your second stroke.
+Both the 14th and 17th are par threes played to plateau greens where only a well-executed shot will leave a putt for your second stroke; the former is no less than exceptional.
 They sandwich two differing par fours.
 The 15th is a strong driving hole before you play to an outstanding green complex partially hidden in a bowl behind another imposing dune.
-A shot from the right is perhaps favoured but the lie of the land allows a ball to be shaped into the green if necessary.
+A shot from the right is perhaps favoured, if you can fly a pair of bunkers fifty yards short of the green, but the lie of the land allows a ball to be shaped into the green if necessary.
 Meanwhile, the 16th is shorter and perhaps the weakest driving hole on the course but the second shot to a brilliantly fluid green is undoubtedly a highlight of the round, especially to a hole located in the back right basin of the putting surface.